Nerwyn/service-call-tile-feature/README.md

 If you find that the autofilling of the entity ID in the service call or tile feature value is causing issues, setting `autofill_entity_id` to `false` may help.
 Just remember to set the entity ID of the tile feature and the entity, device, or area ID of the service call target.

 If the icon or label is empty, then the entire HTML element will not render.
-Both can be defined using templates, and the variables `VALUE` and `UNIT` can be included in label templates.
+Both can be defined using templates, and the variables `value` and `unit` can be included in label templates.

 Haptics are disabled for tile features by default, but can be enabled by setting `haptics` to true.